IBM/aspera-cli/README.erb.md

 ```

 Note that `select` filters selected elements from the result of API calls, while the `query` parameters gives filtering parameters to the API when listing elements.

+In a table format, when displaying "objects" (single, or list), by default, sub object are
+flatten (option flat_hash).
+So, object {"user":{"id":1,"name":"toto"}} will have attributes: user.id and user.name.
+Setting flat_hash to "false" will only display one
+field: "user" and value is the sub hash table.
+When in flatten mode, it is possible to
+filter fields by "dotted" field name.

 ## <a name="extended"></a>Extended Value Syntax